 When does the BMW Scrappage Scheme end?

-BMW’s Diesel Scrappage Scheme runs until the end of 2017 and new vehicles need to be registered between the 9th August 2017 and 31 December 2017.
+BMW’s Diesel Scrappage Scheme has been extended until 31st March 2018 and new vehicles need to be registered between the 9th August 2017 and 31st March 2018.
 If you are interested in a BMW scrappage deal you will have to act quickly.

 Are you in the market to Compare New Car Prices?
 Why not try our New Car Finder today?